lpaolini/Striptease/README.md

 Bound trigger only makes sense when a range is used (i.e. a segment is rendered vs a single pixel).
 Its value determines when the bound is triggered:
 - 0: bound is triggered when the nominal position reaches the bound (default)
-- 1: bound is triggered when the ending position of the range reaches the bound (i.e. the segment is entirely **past** the bound)
+- 1: bound is triggered when the ending position of the range reaches the bound (i.e. the segment is **past** the bound)
-- -1: bound is triggered when the starting position of the range reaches the bound (i.e. the segment is entirely **within** the bound)
+- -1: bound is triggered when the starting position of the range reaches the bound (i.e. the segment is **within** the bound)

 ### HarmonicMotion& setRange(int start, int end);
 Set the starting and ending offset of the segment to be rendered (instead of a single point), in respect to the nominal position.